wearefine/fae/docs/index.md

 ## to_csv

 Fae uses a class method called `to_csv` as a method to export all the objects related to a given model to a csv.
-This method is inherited from `Fae::Concerns::Models::Base`.
+This method is inherited from `Fae::BaseModelConcern`.
 It is meant to be called from the index action.

 ## Nested Resources